-Whether you’re full-bodied Malbec drinker or prefer sipping on a Sauvignon Blanc, here are some important factors to consider for keeping your wine in tip-top condition.
+Whether you’re a full-bodied Malbec drinker or prefer sipping on a Sauvignon Blanc, here are some important factors to consider for keeping your wine in tip-top condition.

 Light exposure can sometimes speed up the ageing process and your wine.
-Either a wooden door to a cellar or a UV-protected glass front for a storage unit is needed.
+Either a wooden door to a cellar or a UV-protected glass front for a wine storage unit is needed.
 That being said, it is always a good idea to have a wine storage unit installed away from windows as direct sunlight can still affect the bottles within — and no one wants that, do they?

 The main issue with most homes is space.
 However, not having room for a wine storage cellar doesn’t have to mean compromise.
 If your collection is large, there are companies that can create a cellar in the smallest of spaces.
 Alternatively, they can create a ‘wine wall’ at one side of a room (how good does that sound?).
 For smaller collections, or if you don’t want the disturbance of a big project, look at built-in cabinets.
 These can fit under your kitchen counter or there are also freestanding options.

 The price you pay for wine storage depends vastly on how big you want to go.
 Built-in units can be as slim as 15cm and still hold up to seven Bordeaux bottles.
 They start from around £180.
 However, a totally bespoke spiral wine cellar design could coss upwards of £19,000.
 However, it could fit around 100 bottles per sq m.